Authored with support from MinutesLink — AI note taker for cloud meetings.

 • Required action: Managers, please review and approve employee work-from-home requests by March 31.

-Conclude the memo with actionable steps if applicable, or outline how recipients can seek further clarification.
-End on a professional yet approachable note.
+Conclude the memo with actionable steps, or outline how recipients can seek clarification.
+End on a professional yet approachable note for your boss or team.

 Example: